dib-lab/dammit/doc/about.md

 *from
 http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004365\#s5*

-## shmlast: Conditional Reciprocal Best BLAST

-shmlast is a reimplementation of the Conditional Reciprocal Best Hits algorithm for finding potential orthologs between a transcriptome and a species-specific protein database.
+**shmlast** is a reimplementation of the Conditional Reciprocal Best Hits algorithm for finding potential orthologs between a transcriptome and a species-specific protein database.
 It uses the LAST aligner and the pydata stack to achieve much better performance while staying in the